Here’s your recipe for success in the hetero, white man’s world.

 This post includes affiliate links for your convenience.
 Check out my Disclaimer to learn more.

 Conformity…makeup…Such are the things Sylvia Ann Hewlett counsels in her popular book, Executive Presence.

 Ok, ok, I did get one helpful tidbit from sloughing through her treatise.
 Standing up straight is some confidence-boosting shit.
 (Didn’t your mom tell you this your entire life?
 Momma’s always right.)

 If you want to know why, let me introduce you to Amy Cuddy, my new hero.
-Her book, Presence, is definitely worth a read.
+Her book, Presence: Bringing your boldest self to your biggest challenges, is definitely worth a read.
 Plus, she’s all about being authentically YOU – none of this conformity crap.